AntonioFeijaoUK/www-ninagernow-com/docs/_pages/energy-guidance.md

 Energy-healing is to put light on the dark, it is to release your inner imbalance in forms of repeating patterns (shadows), and create new programming.

-Your intuition - Feminine power speaks to you.
-More easaly when you are relaxed and have inner peace.
+Your intuition - Feminine power speaks to you more easaly when you are relaxed and have inner peace.
 Your intuition is the signal from your Soul, and it has a plan for you and for your life.
 It sends you signals from the non-physical world.

 It doessn't speak loudly - like your emotions, all though it is always for your highest good and from your heart.